There’s a lot of different terms for pain that’s felt from the neck up, but craniofacial pain takes the cake.

 What are the options?

-There are several ways to treat the causes of CFP once the cause is identified.
+There are several ways to treat the causes of Craniofacial Pain once the cause is identified.
 Here are the most common ways we help find relief and remove the pain.

 This approach to designing the bite starts with the muscles.
 By approaching your muscles first, we alter the bite to compliment a position of low muscle activity, thereby reducing inflammation and pain.

 Splint therapy is often the first step to a final outcome.
 By designing a splint to compliment the bite and the system around the bite, we can find a position of relief and then move forward with something more permanent.